 With that in mind, I’ve road-tested a couple of outdoor movie projectors that I would use if I wanted to put on a great party from scratch and don’t already have any existing equipment.

 Both of these product recommendations are ones that I have installed for not just my own backyard parties, but also when I’ve consulted on setting up events for corporate clients and customers.

 Recommended Projector Under $300

-Epson are a name you might recognise, as they are a leading brand when it comes to projectors.
-They have an entry-level model which comes with a massive 3,200 lumens, meaning you can watching before the sun even sets properly.
+Epson is a name you might recognize, as they are a leading brand when it comes to projectors.
+They have an entry-level model which comes with a massive 3,200 lumens, meaning you can watch before the sun even sets properly.